ElegyEngine/ElegyEngine/docs/Roadmap.md

 There are some issues with using Godot the way Elegy is doing it.
 Namely, some friction here and there:
 - The launcher executable is 100+ MB.
 This makes it pretty uncomfy to download, at least on my slow Internet connection.
-- `ShaderMaterial` is rather limited, lacking texture filtering options and there's no mechanism to load precompiled shader binaries, or save them for that matter.
+- `ShaderMaterial` is rather limited, as there's no mechanism to load precompiled shader binaries, or save them for that matter.
 Elegy materials with custom shaders would have to get compiled every time upon startup, and this could affect loading times really badly.
 This is why 0.1 and 0.2 won't even have custom shaders.
 - Godot nodes override certain properties after `_Ready` is executed, so in Elegy we need to use `SetDeferred` and such.
 It's a little bit uncomfy, but thankfully there isn't a lot of it.
 It's mostly noticeable on some container UI nodes and omni lights when changing their blurriness through `LightSize`.

 As time goes on, I imagine Godot's filesize will keep growing slightly.
 Right now, the launcher is 138 MB, and it may go up to 200 MB in a few years.
+One possible route is to have a fork of Godot with certain subsystems removed simply for the purpose of being more lightweight.

 Initially, Elegy was intended to have lightmapping without modern dynamic lights.
 It's meant to be a specialised "1999 FPS engine" after all.
 I'm uncertain how to prebake lightmaps externally in Godot, so we're just relying on dynamic lights and SDFGI for now.